 Customary TLDR is at the bottom, along with questions to spark the discussion.
 Please, feel free to comment below.

-I know my audience, so I’m not going to spend eleven paragraphs describing February’s hit piece on PieDiePie done by Rolfe Winkler, Jack Nicas, and Ben Fritz on behalf of The Wallstreet Journal; I’m here weighing a bigger problem: the great imbalance of cause and effect.
+Almost a year has passed since the hit piece on PieDiePie by Rolfe Winkler, Jack Nicas, and Ben Fritz was written on behalf of The Wallstreet Journal; and creators are still here weighing a bigger problem: the great imbalance of cause and effect.
 Over one hundred days have passed since that initial article was posted and dominoes are still continuing to fall.
 It may have begun with a precisely aimed round to PewDiePie’s forehead, but in consequence, baby YouTubers are running for cover.

 YouTube was not designed to be a platform for content creators or budding media professionals, but over time that is what it’s become.
 And regardless of where you land on the “Spectrum of Political Correctness,” if you’ve found this article and have reached this point I believe you agree with me when I say: if you’ve created a platform in which content creators can thrive – to the point that they feel comfortable enough to trust you, leave their jobs, and rely on your income to survive – you cannot take advantage of that trust.
 I understand business, and we’re all cognizant of the fact that the highest bidder wins, but when you make a decision to appease a dozen huge corporations, and it endangers the livelihoods of thousands, I think your decision needs to be reconsidered.